 To learn how to make yoghurt I pulled my copy of The Real Food Companion by Matthew Evans off the shelf and read the Dairy chapter with interest.
 I also found a video of Matthew making yoghurt which uses a slightly different method to that in the book; finally I tweaked the process to suit myself.
 This is how I do it, you will need:

 - 80g natural plain yoghurt as a starter – choose one with a flavour that you like and check the label to ensure it only contains milk solids and live yoghurt cultures – no flavours, emulsifiers or thickeners.
 Remember to save a bit from each batch to make your next lot.
 After a while you may need to refresh your culture with another bought yoghurt.
+Again, you might be able to find some in reusable glass jars for your first starter.

 Add one litre of full cream milk to a pan and heat until just before boiling.
 You are at this point when the milk starts to look frothy.